We Only Represent Clients In Michigan

 The police are subject to protocols that govern how they should conduct checkpoints and traffic stops while upholding both the law and the drivers’ rights.
 However, deviations from protocol happen and it may be necessary to challenge how these legal processes are conducted.
 At Michigan Defense Law, our team of skilled Oakland County DUI lawyers is well-versed in Michigan DUI laws, and we’re dedicated to protecting your rights and providing you with the best legal representation possible in such situations.

-If you have concerns about your rights during a traffic stop or how traffic offenses such as aggressive driving can lead to a DUI, our team at Michigan Defense Law is ready to assist.
+If you have concerns about your rights during a traffic stop, how traffic offenses such as aggressive driving can lead to a DUI, or other tests, special circumstances, and procedures in DUI cases, our team at Michigan Defense Law is ready to assist.
 Our experienced DUI attorneys can guide you through the legal process, build a strong defense tailored to your case, and advocate for your best interests.
 Contact us today at (248) 451-2200 for a confidential consultation and let us help you manage Michigan’s DUI laws with confidence.

 What are DUI Checkpoints?